jachinte/grade-buddy/README.md

 An ID provider is a script that returns a unique identifier given a submission directory.
 The ID may represent the student's ID.

-Before marking the files in a submission, the marking helper will run this script, passing the submission directory as argument.
+Before marking the files in a submission, the Grade Buddy will run this script, passing the submission directory as argument.
 The following represents an example script:

 ```bash
 #!/bin/bash